Sprained ankle

-A sprained ankle (twisted ankle, rolled ankle, turned ankle, etc.) is an injury where sprain occurs on one or more ligaments of the ankle.
+A sprained ankle (twisted ankle, rolled ankle, turned ankle, etc.) is an injury where a sprain occurs on one or more ligaments of the ankle.
 It is the most commonly occurring injury in sports, mainly in ball sports (basketball, volleyball, and football) as well as racquet sports (tennis, badminton and pickleball).

+Ankle sprains are also among the most common acute dance injuries, often causing pain around the ankle and, in more severe cases, swelling and bruising.

 Signs and symptoms

 Knowing the symptoms that can be experienced with a sprain is important in determining that the injury is not really a break in the bone.
 When a sprain occurs, hematoma occurs within the tissue that surrounds the joint, causing a bruise.
 White blood cells responsible for inflammation migrate to the area, and blood flow increases as well.
 Along with this inflammation, swelling and pain is experienced.
 The nerves in the area become more sensitive when the injury is suffered, so pain is felt as throbbing and will worsen if there is pressure placed on the area.
 Warmth and redness are also seen as blood flow is increased.
 There is also decreased ability to move the joint.

 Right foot, housed in an air brace, has become swollen as a result of a more severe 2nd degree sprain to the ankle.

 Right foot, 3rd degree sprain.
 One day after injury.